database64128/shadowsocks-uri-generator/README.md

 ```console
 $ systemctl --user enable --now ss-uri-gen-server.service
 ```

-When built with `PACKAGED`, it searches for `appsettings.json` in Shadowsocks URI Generator's config directory.
-Make sure to supplement `appsettings.json` before starting the server.

 Some `appsettings.json` samples are included in the project directory. `appsettings.systemd.json` is configured to use the systemd logging format.